akhikhl/wuff-sandbox/README.md

 This repo is a sandbox for incubating Wuff features.

-All projects use snapshot version of Wuff from local maven repository or from jfrog repository.
+All projects here use snapshot version of Wuff from local maven repository or from jfrog repository.

 ## Usage